arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 ## 2. Registration and License Key

 Without a valid license, the TRACE32 debugger only works for few minutes in demo mode.
-Lauterbach can generate a **free one-year license** based on the serial number of your Portenta H7 board.
+Lauterbach can generate a **free license** based on the serial number of your Portenta H7 board.
+The license will be valid for one year and can easily be renewed for free after this period using the same procedure.
 In order to obtain a license, please register here:

 [www.lauterbach.com/4543](http://www.lauterbach.com/4543)